 Chief Instructor at the Atlanta School of Aikido

 Larry Feldman started his martial arts career in 1973 studying Hakko Ryu Ju Jitsu, a traditional Japanese style of Ju Jitsu.
 Larry has been studying Aikido since 1978 and has been a student of Mark Leidig since 1985, and Shizuo Imaizumi from 1986 to 2005.
+Larry has been studying Internal Power with Dan Harden since 2012.

 In November, 2015, Larry was promoted to Rokudan (6th degree black belt) by Mark Leidig - Sensei.